SOPA and PIPA are, let's face it, bad.

 But the DMA has been hijacked by companies who have created virtual online monopolies such as Google and Facebook, the vampire squids of the online world.
 They blatantly use other people's IP as their own and build massive businesses on the back of this.
 Imagine if we all charged Facebook copyright for the content we freely give them ?

 The problem is, we either have copyright, or we don't.
-Online users glibly click on those 'I Agree' buttons that link to sixty page legal terms drafted by the finest legal brains of our generation in order to circumvent this, but, fundamentally, we're in the wrong place.
+Online users glibly click on those 'I Agree' buttons that link to sixty page legal terms drafted by the finest legal brains of our generation.
+What chance does a user to ask the service provider 'Do You Agree to MY Terms ?' ?

 If Wayne Rooney can make money from his resurfaced head, so can I. If anyone takes my photo and publishes it anywhere, they owe me.
 And that includes on Facebook.

-If Google links to pirated content on the internet, they have the same liability as a student from Sheffield, or anyone else who actively supports piracy (for Godsakes, Google puts its own ads around content pirated using its own services...
+If Google links to pirated content on the internet, they have the same liability as a student from Sheffield in threat of extradition (how can this be right ?), or anyone else who actively supports piracy (for Godsakes, Google puts its own ads around content pirated using its own services...
 A vampire's vampire...).

-SOPA and PIPA represent one part of bug business against another part of big business.
-What we actually need is another Al Gore - someone who will stand up for freedom, free markets, but also protect the value generated by small entrepreneurs, from traders to musicians and film-makers, who are now horribly exploited by big business.
+SOPA and PIPA represent one part of big business against another part of big business.
+What we actually need is another Al Gore - someone who will stand up for freedom, free markets, but also protect the value generated by small entrepreneurs, from traders to musicians and film-makers, who are now horribly exploited by the new online big businesses.